thelastnoc/d2r.sdfs/README.md

 # d2r.sdfs
-Diablo 2: Resurrected - Steam Deck Font Size
+Diablo 2: Resurrected - Steam Deck Font Size Mod

 Scaling of text and font to improve readability on the steam deck.